Commercial Law

 Overview

-Commercial law graduates may work in specialist areas such as contracts, commercial elements of property law, insolvency and business reconstruction, consumer law, privacy, intellectual property (IP), corporate governance, procurement, employment, health and safety, tax, retail, dispute resolution, negligence and ACC.
+Graduates may specialise in areas such as contracts, property law, insolvency, consumer law, privacy, intellectual property (IP), corporate governance, procurement, employment, health and safety, tax, retail, dispute resolution, negligence, and ACC.

 What skills and attributes can I gain from my Commercial Law major?